 Fennel seeds have a cooling and soothing sensation which provides instant relief to hot puffy eyes.
 Make a paste by mixing fine fennel seed powder with a little water.
 Wrap this mixture in a damp soft cloth and use it as a cold compress on puffy eyes.
 To provide instant relief to red itchy eyes, wash your eyes with fennel seed water.

 9. Slows Down Fine Lines and Wrinkles

 Anti-oxidants in fennel seeds fight off free radical scavengers that rob oxygen from healthy skin cells.
-It has powerful antiaging properties that will protect both skin and hair from premature aging.
-Fennel seed water when applied to skin, will nourish and pump skin cells with moisture, keeping facial skin soft and supple.
+It has powerful anti-aging properties that protects both skin and hair from premature aging.
+Fennel seed water when applied to skin, nourishes and pumps skin cells with moisture, keeping facial skin soft and supple.

 Grind a handful of fennel seeds to make fennel seed powder.
 This powder has a gritty texture that provides skin exfoliating properties for skin of all types.
 Use 1 tablespoon of fennel seed powder mixed with 1 teaspoon of water to make a thick paste.
 Scrub this gently onto your face to scour off dead cells and excess sebum on the skin’s surface.
 Use circular motions using your fingertips to stimulate blood flow.

 I hope you enjoyed the above beauty benefits of fennel seeds!
 How are you planning on using fennel seeds in your beauty routine?